 - Take inventory of what you have

 - Organize remaining items into three piles: keep, sell, and donate

-Add Pegboards for Better Wall Organization
+Hang Pegboards for Wall Organization

-Install Slat Walls for a Fully Customized Garage
+Install Slat Walls for a Fully-Customized Garage

-Build Cabinets for More Storage
+Build Cabinets for More Vertical Storage

 Add Wire Shelving Along Walls

-Build Cubbies for Family Garage Storage Needs
+Try Cubbies for Family Garage Storage

 Utilize Storage Containers

-Create a Specific Space for Sports Gear Storage
+Create Space for Sports Gear Storage

 Make Cord Cleanup Easier with Retractable Reels